 1. Introduction

 1.1.
 This annex described the test for verifying the durability of anti-pollution devices equipping vehicles with positive-ignition or compression-ignition engines.
-The durability requirements shall be demonstrated using one of the three options set out in paragraphs 1.2, 1.3. and 1.4.
+The durability requirements shall be demonstrated using one of the three options set out in paragraphs 1.2., 1.3. and 1.4.

 1.2.
 The whole vehicle durability test represents an ageing test of 160,000 km.
 This test is to be performed driven on a test track, on the road, or on a chassis dynamometer.